Cathay Dragon: Livery

-On 1 June 2010, Dragonair celebrated its 25th Anniversary, with a special livery painted on an Airbus A330-300 (B-HYF).
+On 1 June 2010, Dragonair celebrated its 25th anniversary, with a special livery painted on an Airbus A330-300 (B-HYF).
 The livery also bears the slogan, "Serving you for 25 years" on the right side on the aircraft, and its Chinese slogan is on the left side of the aircraft.
 It also has a golden dragon spreading across the fuselage along with several grey Chinese letters on it.
 It was repainted to the standard livery in March 2014.

 In 2016, Cathay Pacific, Dragonair's parent company, announced that they would be re-branding Dragonair to Cathay Dragon.
 It now uses the logo of its parent company, using light maroon color.
 For this change, a new hybrid livery has been adopted.
 The new livery is similar to Cathay Pacific's new livery in the tail logo and font.
 The major difference is instead of the Cathay Pacific green theme, it has a light maroon theme.
 The titles reads "Cathay Dragon" along with Chinese lettering reading the name.
 The airline's previous logo has been retained and appears next to the cockpit windows.
 The new livery first appeared on an Airbus A330-300 (B-HYQ).
+An Airbus A330-300 (B-HLJ) was the last remaining aircraft that had the Dragonair livery until it was retired in July 2020.

-On 1 June 2017, In the celebration of the 20th year of independence in Hong Kong, Cathay Dragon received its special The Spirit of Hong Kong livery.
+On 1 June 2017, In the celebration of the 20th year of the establishment of the HKSAR government, Cathay Dragon received its special The Spirit of Hong Kong livery.
 It is painted on an Airbus A330-300 (B-HYB), and it is the sister aircraft to Cathay Pacific's Boeing 777-300 (B-HNK), and was retired on 24 September 2020, after its last flight from Shanghai to Hong Kong as KA877.